ETS-ReactNative2/StreamPools/README.md

 As mentioned before, streams can be updated in one of the following manners:
 - `RAISE` - `underlyingRatePerSecond` increase
-- `EXTESION` - `stopTime` increase
+- `EXTENSION` - `stopTime` increase
 - `CUT` - `underlyingRatePerSecond` decrease
 - `TERMINATION` - `stopTime` decrease
 For `CUT` and `TERMINATION` appropriate `noticePeriod` must be met before the stream gets updated.

 Recipients are able to withdraw their funds anytime up to the amount credited to them to date.
 If they choose to keep the asset locked in the `Stream Pools`, they will still earn passive income from Euler.
 Although senders are also able to withdraw the proportion of their funds anytime, they must satisfy a `COOL_OFF_PERIOD` of one month that protects the recipients against malicious sender.
 Hence, effectively the sender would be able to withdraw the following amount:

-`amount to be withdrawn = initial deposit - total balance already credited to recipients - total rate per second * 1 month`
+`amount to be withdrawn = initial deposit - total balance already credited to recipients - total rate per second * COOL_OFF_PERIOD in sec`

 Each user is able to check whether the `Pool` is solvent and for how long it will be considering current asset flow.
 That information lets the recipient to prepare for the fact that the stream may no longer be maintained by the sender and that the `Pool` may eventually run out of funds.